pauliacomi/pyGAPS/docs/manual/isotherm.rst

         'xrd_peak_1' : [0, 0, 1, 2, 2, 1, 0],
     })

+The code does its best to attempt to guess whether the data passed is part of an adsorption branch, desorption branch or has both.
+It does this by looking at whether pressure is increasing or decreasing between two consecutive points.
+It then marks the particular branch internally.

+If the data isn't well conditioned, this functionality will likely not produce good results.
+In this case, the user can specify whether the data passed in is an adsorption or desorption branch by using the ``branch`` argument.

+What's more, the user can specify where the branches are located by passing an iterable as the ``branch`` parameter.
+See more in the reference.

 .. caution::

     The data in the columns is assumed to be free of errors and anomalies.
 Negative